Bombing of Darmstadt in World War II: Major raids

-The main raid on Darmstadt was by No. 5 Group RAF on the night of the 11/12 September 1944, when 226 Lancasters and 14 Mosquitos were directed to the medieval city centre, as houses there were mainly built of wood.
+The worst raid on Darmstadt was by No. 5 Group RAF during the night of the 11/12 September 1944, when 226 Lancasters and 14 Mosquitos were directed to the medieval city centre, as houses there were mainly built of wood.
 The raid was to incorporate a new technique where, instead of bombers flying along a single path across the target, the bombers would bomb along a fan of paths over the city.
-The intention was to deliberately spread the bombload.
-The attack started a fierce fire in the centre and in the districts immediately to the south and east.
+The intention was to deliberately spread the bombload, in this attack comprising 191 aerial mines, 33 high-explosive bombs and 285,848 incendiary bombs.
+The attack started a fierce fire in the city centre and in the districts immediately to the south and east.
 The destruction of dwellings in this area was almost complete.
-The RAF lost 12 Lancasters, 5.3 per cent of the bomber force, having encountered an unusually large number of German fighters.
+The RAF lost 12 Lancasters, 5.3 percent of the bomber force, having encountered an unusually large number of German fighters.